 How To Save on Shingle Roof Costs

-Here are some steps you can take to save money on a new shingle roof, even if you hire a professional to do the installation.
+Here are some steps you can take to save money on a new shingle roof, even if you hire a professional to install it.

 • Get quotes from at least three roofing contractors before making your choice.